 - Cell Disk allows for added sample planes to section through

-- Large potential market of suppliers (hospitals, research institutes and pathology labs)
+- Large potential market of suppliers (hospitals, research institutes and pathology labs) exists for this innovation

 - Collection of fine needle aspirate biopsies for histological and cytological analysis